MIDI Time Code Video Player for Audio Workstations

 Use MTC in preference to MIDI Clock

-Some DAWs will allow transmission of both MTC and MIDI Clock.
-In this case select MTC only.
+Some DAWs will allow simultaneous transmission of both MTC and MIDI Clock.
+In this case select MTC ONLY, and disable MIDI Clock.

 Please be aware that there is no hard and fast rule about how a DAW should calculate MTC when there are tempo changes in the project.
 For example, at a tempo change in FL Studio MTC is re-calculated as if the new tempo had been applied from time zero.
 Other DAWs may use a different strategy.
 It all depends on how the underlying audio engine has been coded.